Heissler Guillent: Professional career

 In his pro club career, Guillent has played in both the South American 2nd-tier level FIBA South American League, and the South American top-tier level FIBA Americas League.

 In October 2019, Guillent signed with Astros de Jalisco in Mexico.
 Guillent led the LNBP in assists.

 In February 2021, Guillent signed with Guaiqueríes de Margarita in Venezuela.

+In September 2023, Guillent signed with Franca Basquetebol Clube in Brazil.

 National team career

 Guillent has been a member of the senior men's Venezuelan national basketball team.
 With Venezuela's senior national team, he has played at the following tournaments: the 2011 FIBA Americas Championship, the 2013 FIBA Americas Championship, the 2014 South American Championship, where he won a gold medal, the 2015 Pan American Games, and the 2015 FIBA Americas Championship, where he won a gold medal, and was named to the All-Tournament Team.

 He also played at the 2016 Summer Olympics.